 Alma and How She Got Her Name by Juana Martinez-Neal is one of Orr’s go-to books for kicking off the unit.
 In this book, Alma Sofia Esperanza José Pura Candela wants to know why she has so many names.
 Her father explains how she got each one.
 After the character Alma is introduced, Orr asks students to share their thoughts about her name.
 “Does it seem too long?”
 Students will often use this opportunity to relate in with comments like “I’m named after my grandma too!”
 She also stops for discussion halfway through Alma and How She Got Her Name so students have the opportunity to discuss with a partner.
 “What do you think of Alma’s name now?”
 Orr asks.

-Another book that Orr uses is Your Name Is a Song by Jamilah Thompkins-Bigelow.
+Another book that Orr uses is Your Name Is a Song by Jamilah Thompkins-Bigelow and Luisa Uribe.
 The book follows a young girl who is upset that no one is pronouncing her name correctly.
 The main character’s mom teaches her about the musicality of names from other cultures.
 The story resonates with students, bridging the common experience of name mispronunciation.
 Through these books, students begin to grasp that names can carry rich histories, Orr said.
 In all, each read-aloud and discussion takes about 25 minutes, so that her young students don’t get bored or restless.

 Extending conversations beyond the classroom